codepath/android_guides/Using-Intents-to-Create-Flows.md

 Intent is a powerful concept within the Android universe.
 An intent is a message that can be thought of as a request that is given to either an activity within your own app, an external application, or a built-in Android service.

 Think of an intent as a way for an Activity to communicate with the outside Android world.
-A few common tasks that an intent might be used for:
+A few key tasks that an intent might be used for within your apps:

  * Take the user to another screen (activity) within your application
  * Take the user to a particular URL within the Android web browser